 GERHARD MARCKS (1889-1981)

 Bauhaus professor Gerhard Marcks was one of the most important German sculptors of the 20th century.
-His work exemplified the convergence of art and pure functional form—as realized at the Bauhaus.
-From 1929 to 1938, Marcks designed seminal pieces for the manufactory, such as the set of confectionery bowls, which set new standards with its clear formal language and functionality.
+With his work, he manifested the convergence of art and pure functional form - as realized at the Bauhaus.
+From 1929 to 1938, Marcks designed style-defining pieces for the manufactory, such as the confectionery bowl set, which set new standards with its clear design language and functionality.

 KARL FRIEDRICH SCHINKEL (1781-1841)

-Karl Friedrich Schinkel had a lasting influence on the architecture of neoclassical Prussia.
-The multi-talented artist also achieved outstanding achievements in the fields of interior design, design, and painting.
-Schinkel's clear formal language and his rejection of the sweeping curves of the Baroque were in keeping with the Prussian Enlightenment.
-Particularly between 1818 and 1831, the Royal Porcelain Manufactory produced a treasure trove of models based on Schinkel's designs that has never lost its significance.
-One example is the neoclassical Schinkel basket with its delicately openwork wickerwork.
-Schinkel designed it in 1820 on behalf of the Prussian King Frederick William III.
-It is still elaborately produced at the manufactory today.
+Karl Frederick Schinkel had a lasting influence on the architecture of classicist Prussia.
+The multi-talented artist also achieved outstanding results in the fields of interior architecture, design and painting.
+Schinkel's clear formal language and his departure from the sweeping curves of the Baroque were in line with the Prussian Enlightenment.
+Between 1818 and 1831 in particular, the Royal Porcelain Manufactory created a treasure trove of models based on Schinkel's designs, which have not lost their significance.
+One example is the classicist Schinkel basket with filigree openwork basketwork.
+Schinkel designed it in 1820 on behalf of the Prussian King Frederick Wilhelm III.
+It is still elaborately crafted in the manufactory today.

 JOHANN GOTTFRIED SCHADOW (1764-1850)

-Johann Gottfried Schadow began drawing lessons at the age of twelve.
-After an apprenticeship with the court sculptor Jean Pierre Antoine Tassaert, he was employed in his studio.
-A stay in Italy followed his appointment as a teacher and designer at the Berlin Art Academy and the Royal Porcelain Manufactory.
-As head of the court sculpture workshop and director of the Art Academy, he shaped the Berlin art scene in the first half of the 19th century.
+Johann Gottfried Schadow received drawing lessons at the age of twelve.
+After an apprenticeship with the court sculptor Jean Pierre Antoine Tassaert, he was offered a position in his studio.
+A stay in Italy was followed by his appointment as a teacher and designer at the Academy of Fine Arts and the Royal Porcelain Manufactory in Berlin.
+As head of the court sculpture workshop and director of the art academy, he left his mark on the Berlin art scene in the first half of the 19th century.

-Commissioned by the Prussian King Frederick William II, Johann Gottfried Schadow created the Princess Group in 1795, a double marble statue of Crown Princess Luise of Prussia and her younger sister Friederike.
-A smaller version was produced in biscuit porcelain for KPM Berlin.
+Commissioned by the Prussian King Frederick II.
+Johann Gottfried Schadow II. the Prinzessinnengruppe, a double statue of Crown Princess Luise of Prussia and her younger sister Friederike, in marble.
+A smaller version was biscuit porcelain in biscuit porcelain for KPM Berlin.